Trismegiste/phpunit-assert-solid/README.md

 instead of being injected with the instance.
 So, remember the subtitle :
 "with an axe" :smile:

+### Do you know that "testing does not mean freezing" ?
+Yes, that's right.
+Perhaps, one would remove an assertion with good reason.
+The goal is not to put these assertions everywhere.

+But I think
+assertInterfaceHintedParameter, assertNoHiddenCoupling should work almost everywhere.
+If your class is not a factory, assertHollywoodPrinciple should work too. assertNotStaticFactory is a way to "lock" a creational design pattern.

+assertNoMethodWithoutContract is very strict so it will work on a few cases. assertLiskovCompliant should work on model classes because if you need reflection tricks within the model, you're doing it wrong.

 ### Did you know one can easily workaround these assertions ?
 That's right, for simplicity, this lib does not track hacks with ReflectionClass or call_user_func().
 If somebody has the time to hack this lib, I think she must